azat-co/practicalnode/chapter7/chapter7.md

 })
 ```

-Here is the full source code for the `mongoose.js` file from the `code/ch7/mongoose-example` which create a new document with the property name:
+Here is the full source code for the `mongoose.js` file from the `code/ch7/mongoose-example`, which creates a new document with the property name:

 ```js
 const mongoose = require('mongoose')